Do you own a company? If you do, how many of your customers are from countries under the EU?

 3. Processing Data in a Legal Way

 You the business owner can process personal data but it must be on a legal basis.
 After processing the data you need to document those data accordingly.
 This will be maintained strictly in the near future.
 This process actually ensures the authenticity of data and make sure the individual right in a greater sense.
-In this case, the thing will happen like if you want to process data of an individual, you have to rely on his or her consent to process the data.
+In this case, the thing will happen as if you want to process data of an individual, you have to rely on his or her consent to process the data.
 There are several legal bases for processing individual data under the GDPR.
 Some are given below for better understanding.

 - Consent of individual

 - Contractual need

 - Vital interests of the data subjects